Multi-Agent Active Search using Detection and Location Uncertainty: Our proposed algorithms: UnIK and TS-UnIK

-In order to develop an action selection strategy for our agents, we first observe that our active search formulation falls in the category of parameter estimation in active learning as developed in \citet{kandasamy2019myopic} with the name Myopic Posterior Sampling (MPS).
-Like MPS, our objective is to actively learn $\bm\beta$ (from \cref{subsec:prob_form}) with as few measurements as possible.
-MPS proposes choosing the action that maximizes the one-step lookahead (myopic) reward assuming that a sample drawn from the posterior is the true state of the world.
-This idea is inherently similar to Thompson sampling (TS) \cite{thompson1933likelihood} which is an exploration-exploitation method used in Bayesian optimization.
-Furthermore, parallelized asynchronous TS is an excellent candidate for a decentralized and asynchronous multi-agent algorithm without a central planner and has been shown to be effective for asynchronous multi-agent active search in \citet{kandasamy2018parallelised,ghods2021multi,ghods2021decentralized}.
-Essentially, by using a posterior sample in the reward function, TS (as well as MPS) enables multiple agents to independently choose distinct sensing actions that maximize their respective rewards and contribute to the overall goal of locating the OOIs.
-Therefore we adopt a TS approach to decentralized and asynchronous multi-agent decision making in our setup.
+In order to develop an action selection strategy for our agents, we observe that our active search formulation falls within the problem setup for the Myopic Posterior Sampling (MPS) framework developed in \cite{kandasamy2019myopic}.
+Like MPS, our objective is to actively learn $\bm\beta$ with as few measurements as possible.
+MPS chooses the action that maximizes the one-step lookahead (myopic) reward assuming that a sample drawn from the posterior is the true state of the world.
+This idea is a generalization of Thompson sampling (TS) \cite{thompson1933likelihood} which is commonly used in Bayesian optimization.
+Furthermore, parallelized asynchronous TS is an excellent candidate for a decentralized multi-agent algorithm \cite{kandasamy2018parallelised,ghods2021multi,ghods2021decentralized}.
+By using a posterior sample in the reward function, TS (as well as MPS) enables multiple agents to independently choose distinct sensing actions that maximize their respective rewards while incurring little regret compared to a centralized planner.
+Therefore we adopt a TS approach in our proposed algorithm.